section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 Check out the entire project for `Java` on [GitHub](https://github.com/Owallah/timber-demo).
 For Kotlin [Github](https://github.com/Owallah/timber-demo-with-kotlin)

 ### Conclusion
 That's not all about `Logging with Timber`; keep exploring.
-Implement logging using this amazing tool in your android applications and imporve the readablity of your application logs.
+Implement logging using this amazing tool in your android applications and improve the readability of your application logs.

 ### Resources